Interceeding Facial Growth and Development

 Mouth breathing adversely affects your child’s facial development.
-In fact, it can completely change the look of your child’s face, also causing crooked teeth or a recessive chin.
+It can completely change the look of your child’s face, also causing crooked teeth or a recessed chin.
 Mouth breathing can cause an obstructed airway, meaning your child is not sleeping well at night.
+Sleep breathing disorders like obstructive sleep apnea even can develop just from the way your child breathes.
 Many children who are chronic mouth breathers are misdiagnosed as having attention deficit disorders (or hyperactivity) when the real problem is their airway.
 With mouth breathing, early intervention is key to avoiding developmental and health issues, as well as social problems down the road.

 - Long/narrow facial development

 - Narrow mouth

 - Dental malocclusion (uneven bite)

 - Unattractive facial features

 - Chronic fatigue